 James Bond has one more mission.
-Bond returns from his travels in the USSR with a computer chip.
+Bond returns from his travels in the U.S.S.R. with a computer chip.
 This chip is capable of withstanding a nuclear electromagnetic pulse that would otherwise destroy a normal chip.
 The chip was created by Zorin Industries, and Bond heads off to investigate its owner, Max Zorin.
-Zorin may only seem like a innocent guilty man, but is really planning to set off an earthquake in San Andreas which will wipe out all of Silicon Valley.
-As well as Zorin, Bond must also tackle May Day and equally menacing companion of Zorin, whilst dragging Stacy Sutton along for the ride.Written by
+Zorin may only seem like an innocent man, but is really planning to set off an earthquake in San Andreas, which will wipe out all of Silicon Valley.
+As well as Zorin, Bond must also tackle May Day and equally menacing companion of Zorin, while dragging Stacy Sutton along for the ride.Written by

 19 of 23 people found this review helpful.